 Develop new skills and build expertise in the area of human trafficking to update your professional profile, broaden your knowledge base, and keep up with the changes in your field.

-This Certificate is designed to provide a comprehensive overview of anti-trafficking efforts.
-The courses are aligned with best practice models following the 4 P’s model of Prevention, Protection, Prosecution, and Partnership adopted by the US State Department’s Office to Combat and Monitor Trafficking in Persons.
-Taught by experts in the subject matter, these five courses provide individuals and professionals with the knowledge base to identify roles, best practices, and strengthen community efforts to combat all forms of human trafficking and exploitation.
+This Certificate is designed to provide a comprehensive overview of anti-trafficking efforts and promising practices.
+The courses are aligned with the 4 P’s model of Prevention, Protection, Prosecution, and Partnership adopted by the U.S. Department of State's Office to Combat and Monitor Trafficking in Persons, while including a 5th P: Policy.
+Taught by practitioner-experts in the subject matter, these 13 courses provide novices and professionals with the knowledge to identify roles, promising practices, and strengthen community efforts to combat all aspects of human trafficking and exploitation.

-A 12 unit Anti-Human Trafficking Certificate includes choosing four of five courses.
+A 12 unit Anti-Human Trafficking Certificate includes choosing four of 13 courses.
 Two courses, Human Trafficking and Ethics & Human Trafficking, are required.
-Students then choose two courses from the remaining three courses to complete their certificate requirements.
+Students then choose two courses from the remaining 11 courses to complete their certificate requirements.

-Completion of this study program will build a foundation for field practitioners and the certificate will establish a baseline of expected knowledge among professionals.
+Completion of this study program will build a foundation for novices and field practitioners while establishing a baseline of expected knowledge among professionals.

 This course will give an introductory overview of contemporary human trafficking and slavery, including sex trafficking, bonded labor, forced labor, child soldiers, and domestic servant slavery.